Unit rationale, description and aim

 Learning and teaching strategy and rationale

 The unit has adopted a completely online mode.
 Students will have access to all primary learning materials online through Canvas.
 WIL activities may have two forms: 1) real or virtual placements where students perform work activities related to IT at partner organisations, and 2) projects that require students to complete specific deliverables for internal ACU organisations or external organisations partnered with ACU.
-Students should anticipate undertaking 150 hours of study for this unit, including WIL activities, online studies, and assessment tasks.
+Students should anticipate undertaking approximately 150 hours of study for this unit, including WIL placement, online studies, and assessment tasks.
+Note: students must complete 105 hours of approved placement within the semester.

 This unit takes an active learning approach to guide students in the development of knowledge associated with acquiring professional skills and work integrated learning.
 Students can explore the knowledge base underpinning work integrated learning, professional development and project management in a series of online interactive resources.
 By undertaking the individual activities and working through the resources, students will systematically develop the analytical, critical and reflective practices necessary to become effective reflective professionals.
 This unit takes an experiential approach to support students in developing the skills required to effectively manage a professional placement or work integrated project by sharing stories and insights and reflecting on experiences.
 This approach provides flexibility and facilitates the participation of students who are unable to attend classes while building in expert support for skills development.